Student Rights and Responsibilities

-The purpose of Board Policy Chapter VII Section 60 Code of Student Conduct and Student Complaints is to promote the prompt and efficient resolution of student conduct violations and student complaints about College employees.
+The purpose of Board Policy Chapter VII Section 60 Code of Student Conduct and Student Complaints is to promote the prompt and efficient resolution of student conduct violations and student complaints about college employees.
 The core values of student conduct at FVCC include integrity, community, social justice, respect, and responsibility.
-Complaints involving discrimination, harassment, sexual misconduct, stalking, or retaliation are addressed in Board Policy Chapter I Section 60 Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the Discrimination and Harassment Grievance Procedure.
-Copies of the Code of Student Conduct, Student Conduct Procedures, Student Complaint Procedures, and Student Complaint Form may be obtained from the Dean of Student Affairs or online at www.fvcc.edu/current-student/ under Policies, Procedures & Notifications.
+Complaints involving discrimination, harassment, sexual misconduct, stalking, or retaliation are addressed in Board Policy Chapter I Section 60 Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the corresponding procedures.
+Copies of the Code of Student Conduct, Student Complaint Policy, Student Conduct Procedures, Student Complaint Procedures, and Student Complaint Form may be obtained from the Dean of Students or online at fvcc.edu/current-student under Policies and Procedures.

-The Code of Student Conduct and the student conduct process apply to the conduct of individual students and all College affiliated student organizations.
+The Code of Student Conduct and the student conduct procedures apply to the conduct of individual students and all college affiliated student organizations.
 For the purposes of student conduct, the College considers an individual to be a student when the student registers for a class.

-The faculty, staff and administration of FVCC believe academic dishonesty conflicts with a college education and the free inquiry of knowledge.
-Plagiarism, cheating, forgery, facilitating or aiding academic dishonesty, unauthorized access, or otherwise manipulating student records, and/or computer programs, are all forms of dishonesty that corrupt the learning process and threaten the educational environment for all students.
-Academic misconduct is an intolerable offenses in the academic community and is strictly forbidden.
+FVCC faculty, staff, and administration believe academic dishonesty conflicts with a college education and the free inquiry of knowledge.
+Plagiarism, cheating, forgery, facilitating or aiding academic dishonesty, unauthorized access, or otherwise manipulating student records and/or computer programs, are all forms of dishonesty that corrupt the learning process and threaten the educational environment for all students.
+Academic misconduct is an intolerable offense in the academic community and is strictly forbidden.

-Students at FVCC are expected to practice academic integrity at all times.
-Students have full responsibility for the content and integrity of all academic work submitted.
-Ignorance of FVCC policy does not constitute a basis for waiving the policy or the consequences for violating that policy.
+Students at FVCC are expected to practice academic integrity at all times and have full responsibility for the content and integrity of all academic work submitted.
+Ignorance of FVCC policy does not constitute a basis for waiving the policy or the consequences for violating the policy.
 Students unclear about a specific situation should ask their instructors or academic staff who will explain what is and is not acceptable in their classes or on campus.

 Violations of this policy will result in appropriate disciplinary action up to and including expulsion.
-Copies of Board Policy Chapter VIII Section 20 Academic Integrity and corresponding procedures may be obtained from the Dean of Student Affairs or online at www.fvcc.edu/current-student/ under Policies, Procedures and Notifications.
+Copies of Board Policy Chapter VIII Section 20 Academic Integrity and corresponding procedures may be obtained from the Dean of Students or online at fvcc.edu/current-student under Policies and Procedures.

-Flathead Valley Community College recognizes that student publications are a valuable aid in establishing and maintaining an atmosphere of free and responsible discussion and intellectual exploration.
-They serve as vehicles to bring student concerns to the college community’s and public’s attention, and formulate student opinions on various issues.
+FVCC recognizes that student publications are a valuable aid in establishing and maintaining an atmosphere of free and responsible discussion and intellectual exploration.
+They serve as vehicles to bring student concerns to the college community’s and public’s attention and help formulate student opinions on various issues.

 Waiver of Regulations

-Rules and regulations contained in this catalog have been adopted by the Flathead Valley Community College faculty, administration, and Board of Trustees and are subject to modification and revision.
-Students who feel that extenuating circumstances might justify the waiver of any college regulation may file a petition with the Dean of Student Affairs.
+Rules and regulations contained in this catalog have been adopted by the FVCC faculty, administration, and Board of Trustees and are subject to modification and revision.
+Students who feel that extenuating circumstances might justify the waiver of any college regulation may file a petition with the Dean of Students.

 Smoking and Tobacco-free Policy

-It is also unlawful and against college policy to retaliate against an employee or student for filing a sexual harassment complaint or cooperating in an sexual harassment investigation.
+It is also unlawful and against college policy to retaliate against an employee or student for filing a sexual harassment complaint or cooperating in a sexual harassment investigation.

-Copies of Board Policy Chapter I Section 60 Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the Discrimination and Harassment Grievance Procedure may be obtained from the Title IX Coordinator, Dean of Student Affairs or online at www.fvcc.edu/current-student/ under Policies, Procedures and Notifications or at www.fvcc.edu/campus-guide/campus-safety/title-ix/.
+Copies of Board Policy Chapter I Section 60 Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and corresponding procedures may be obtained from the Title IX Coordinator, Dean of Students, or online at fvcc.edu/current-student under Policies and Procedures or at fvcc.edu/title-ix.

 Campus Crime Report

 The health and safety of students, faculty, and staff is important to FVCC.
-Each year the College publishes an annual security report that provides information on important policies and procedures related to campus crime and crime statistics, alcohol and drugs, sexual assault, and risk management.
-Copies of the Annual Security Report may be obtained from the Dean of Student Affairs or at www.fvcc.edu/campus-safety/.
+Each year the college publishes an annual security report that provides information on important policies and procedures related to campus crime and crime statistics, alcohol and drugs, sexual assault, and risk management.
+Copies of the Annual Security and Fire Safety Report may be obtained from the Dean of Financial Services and Compliance or at fvcc.edu/campus-safety.

 Student Consumer Information

-The general public, prospective students and enrolled students may visit www.fvcc.edu/student-admissions/ to view the College’s Student Consumer Information page which includes information on FVCC’s student body, price of attendance, retention rates, voter registration forms, textbook information, copyright infringement policies, and more.
+The general public, prospective students, and enrolled students may visit fvcc.edu/student-consumer-info to view FVCC’s Student Consumer Information page, which includes information on FVCC’s student body, price of attendance, retention rates, voter registration forms, textbook information, copyright infringement policies, and more.

 The typical unit of measurement of college work is called a credit hour.
 One credit is usually assigned for one lecture or laboratory period per week.
 The lecture period consists of 50 minutes; the laboratory period may consist of two or more hours.
 In addition to class time, the average student may expect two to three hours of outside work for each credit of lecture or laboratory.